-Shows at Disney World often get overlooked because most guests are eager to experience all the excitement and thrills of the rides.
-The shows in all the parks are worth a second look.
+Disney World shows are often overlooked because most guests are eager to experience more thrilling entertainment.
+Shows in all the parks are worth a second look.
 They are relatively quick (think 45 minutes or less for most), offer an opportunity to sit down for a bit, and are highly engaging and entertaining!
 These are the best shows in Animal Kingdom at Disney World.

 Must See Animal Kingdom Shows